QuentinRa/blog.quentinra.dev/games/unity/core/physics/index.md

 <div class="row row-cols-lg-2"><div>

-We can generate a ray in a direction and detect which game object is colling with it.
+We can generate a ray in a direction and detect which game object is colliding with it.
 The ray has an origin which is a point where the ray is coming from.
 It could be from the camera position if we simulate the player eyes. ⚠️ Too much raycasting will cause performance issues.

 ```cs
 var ray = new Ray(origin, direction)